Jfeldman34/AF3Complex/README.md

 See the [installation documentation](docs/installation.md).

-There are several flags that one must pass into the `run_af3complex.py` program, to list them all run `python run_af3complex.py --help`.
+There are several flags that one must pass into the `run_feature_generation.py` and `run_af3complex_inference.py` programs, to list them all run the scripts with the `--help` argument.

 To run some example processes, please refer to the [example documentation](examples/example.md).